virtuozzo/cloudscripting-docs/docs/quick-start.md

 ## Running Examples

-In order to test the manifest examples presented above, you need to register at any Jelastic hosting providers at [https://jelastic.cloud/](https://jelastic.cloud/) first.
+In order to test the manifest examples presented above, you need to register at any Jelastic hosting provider from the <a href="https://jelastic.cloud" target="_blank">Jelastic Cloud Union</a> first.
 Then, log in to your Jelastic account and perform the following operations:

 1. Copy an appropriate example and save it as a file with **.json** extension.